Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Re-add_Storage_Node_to_Ceph.md

 1. Copy and paste the below script into `/srv/cray/scripts/common/join_ceph_cluster.sh`

-   **NOTE:** This script may also available in the `/usr/share/doc/csm/scripts` directory where the latest ***docs-csm*** rpm is installed.
+   **NOTE:** This script may also available in the `/usr/share/doc/csm/scripts` directory where the latest ***`docs-csm`*** RPM is installed.
 If so, it can be copied from that node to the new storage node being rebuilt and skip to step 2.

    ```bash
    #!/bin/bash